osquery/osquery/docs/wiki/deployment/yara.md

 ## YARA Configuration

 The configuration for osquery is simple.
-Here is an example config:
+Here is an example config, grouping some YARA rule files from the local
+filesystem:

 ```json
 {